simon-bourne/MosquitoNet/README.md

 }
 ```

-You can automatically use it in assertions:
+You can automatically use it in assertions, and it will print the values of each argument:

 ```C++
 int a = 1;